joptimus/f1-race-replay/README.md

 - **Documentation:** Update docs for new features
 - **No Claude attribution:** Keep commit messages focused on changes only

-See the [roadmap.md](./roadmap.md) for planned features and areas where help is needed.
+See [docs/ROADMAP.md](./docs/ROADMAP.md) for planned features and areas where help is needed.

 ## 📊 Performance Notes